pirvulescu/currency_docker_symfony/README.md

 Currency Convertor
 ==================================

-# Start project
+# Start project (Mac)

+Docker is required to be installed on the machinw

+  * Clone repository `git clone https://github.com/pirvulescu/currency_docker_symfony.git`
+  * Open directory  `cd currency_docker_symfony`
-  * Start containers in the background: `docker-compose up -d`
+  * Start docker containers: `docker-compose up -d`
-  * docker-compose exec php-fpm bash
+  * Log in to the PHP7 image: `docker-compose exec php-fpm bash`
-  * composer install
+  * install the project: `composer install`

+Application will be available at the URL http://localhost:8082

+# Run unit test

+   * Log in to the PHP7 image: `docker-compose exec php-fpm bash`
+   * Execute: `php bin/phpunit`